 A List of the 20 Must-Have Items On Your Minimalist Baby Registry

-Cribs are a must have because your baby needs somewhere safe to sleep.
-We really love the babyletto Gelato 4-in-1 Convertible Crib because it is the only bed your baby will ever need.
-Not only does it have a modern and sleek design it goes from being a crib to a toddler bed, a day bed, and finally a full size bed.
+However, we really love the Babyletto Gelato 4-in-1 Convertible Crib because it is the only bed your baby will ever need.
+Not only does it have a modern and sleek design, it goes from being a crib to a toddler bed, a day bed, and finally a full-size bed.

-Our favorite cloth diaper is the Mama Koala One Size Cloth Diaper these diapers grow with baby.
-We love Mama Koala because of the adjustable snap closures which last much longer than Velcro ones.
+Our favorite cloth diaper is the Mama Koala One Size Cloth Diaper.
+These diapers grow with the baby and have adjustable snap closures which last much longer than Velcro ones.

 Diaper Rash Cream

-Diaper rash cream is a must for most babies and you will want it around from the start (just in case!).
+Diaper rash cream is a must for most babies and you will want it around from the start (just in case)!
 We love The Honest Company Diaper Rash Cream because it’s gentle but effective and made without parabens or preservatives.